Renzzio/Refresher/README.md

 # Refresher
-This is only a refresher for my brain to becoming a better front end developer :)
+This is only a refresher for my brain to become a better front end developer :)